2023 Best Visual & Performing Arts Master's Degree Schools in the Great Lakes Region

 Top 10 Best Visual & Performing Arts Master's Degree Schools

-Full Visual & Performing Arts at University of Notre Dame Report
+Full Visual & Performing Arts at Illinois Institute of Technology Report

 Full Visual & Performing Arts at Eastern Illinois University Report

-Purdue University - Main Campus came in at #6 in this year’s edition of the Best Visual & Performing Arts Master’s Degree Schools in the Great Lakes Region ranking.
-Located in the city of West Lafayette, Purdue is a public school with a fairly large student population.
+Purdue University - Main Campus landed the #6 spot in the 2023 rankings for the best master’s degree visual and performing arts programs.
+Located in the city of West Lafayette, Purdue is a public school with a very large student population.

 Read full report on Visual & Performing Arts at Purdue University - Main Campus

-Read full report on Visual & Performing Arts at University of Wisconsin - Stout
+Full Visual & Performing Arts at University of Wisconsin - Stout Report

-University of Wisconsin - Madison came in at #8 in this year’s edition of the Best Visual & Performing Arts Master’s Degree Schools in the Great Lakes Region ranking.
-Located in the city of Madison, UW - Madison is a public college with a fairly large student population.
+University of Wisconsin - Madison ranked #8 on this year’s Best Visual & Performing Arts Master’s Degree Schools in the Great Lakes Region list.
+Located in the large city of Madison, UW - Madison is a public school with a fairly large student population.

 Read full report on Visual & Performing Arts at Ohio State University - Main Campus

-With a ranking of #10, College for Creative Studies did quite well on this year’s best schools for visual and performing arts students working on their master’s degree.
+College for Creative Studies ranked #10 on this year’s Best Visual & Performing Arts Master’s Degree Schools in the Great Lakes Region list.
 Located in the city of Detroit, CCS is a private not-for-profit school with a small student population.

 Read full report on Visual & Performing Arts at College for Creative Studies